aragorn2101/MDT_FPGA-GPU_pipeline/README.md

-# MDT_FPGA-GPU_pipeline
+# MDT FPGA-GPU pipeline

-This repo is meant for sharing the software developed for the digital pipeline of the Deuterium Telescope (Mauritius), commonly known as MDT.
-The hardware for the digital back-end consists of parallel computing platforms: FPGA, multi-core CPU and GPU.
+This repository is meant for sharing the software developed for the digital pipeline of the Deuterium Telescope (Mauritius), commonly known as MDT.
+The hardware for the digital back-end consists of parallel computing platforms:
+FPGA, multi-core CPU and GPU.

 ## FPGA